pereznetworks/Library-Manager/README.md

   DOING:

+        clean up code...

+            clean up duplicated and unneeded templates
+            get code as DRY as possible
+            comment code or make code self-explanatory

-        not sure if will need a Delete op for this app
+        not sure if will implement a Delete, optional, op for this app

+        plan out extra credit features

   NEXT:

-        verify each view, table and form perform to project speqs
+        verify each model, route, view, table and form perform to project speqs

   TODO: